dips7189/ninety-nine-scala-problems/README.md

 ```

 > Note that in the above example, the first two lists in the result have length 4 and 1 and both lengths appear just once.
 The third and fourth lists have length 3 and there are two list of this length.
 Finally, the last three lists have length 2.
 This is the most frequent length.

+## Arithmetic

+For the next section, we're going to take a different tack with the solutions.
+We'll declare a new class, S99Int, and an implicit conversion from regular Ints.